MeianAizouInochi/Candy-Catch/README.md

 Testing Version got Some info Left out inside the Game:
 1. Every 5 Points Player Gathers Gives +1 Live.
 2. Every Candy that player Looses Reduces Live by 1.
+3. User can Controll the Monster Character by Arrow Keys or "WASD" keys from Keyboard.